 Pupils have a daily English session each morning.
 Spelling, grammar, handwriting and punctuation are taught in English lessons and embedded across the curriculum.
 Pupils in Reception and Year 1 and some pupils in Year 2 have daily phonics as part of this in differentiated groups using the 'Read, Write Inc' scheme.
 English work focuses on a class text each half term, through the Power of Reading scheme, which they read together and which inspires a wide range of fiction and non-fiction writing, poetry, debate, drama and artwork.
 Texts include Handa's Surprise, The Lion, The Witch and The Wardrobe and Rooftoppers.

-We promote an enjoyment and love of books by having reading areas in each classroom, with books which match pupils' phonic learning as well as fiction and non-fiction texts and these are also regularly updated by the Calderdale library loan scheme.
+We promote an enjoyment and love of books by having reading areas in each classroom, with books which match pupils' phonic learning as well as fiction and non-fiction texts and these are also regularly updated from our library.
 Two Year 6 pupils act as librarians, organising the library, recommending books and giving pupils the opportunity to borrow books for home each week.

 In Reception, Year 1 and Year 2, pupils bring home a RWI book and the corresponding RWI book bag book to read each week.
 Please see the letter at the bottom of this page for full information of how our reading scheme works in EYFS and KS1.
 In Key Stage 2, reading books are appropriate to the pupils' ages and stages in reading and pupils are encouraged to read regularly for pleasure.
 All classes have an ongoing book to enjoy together at story times.
 Pupils also take part in reading aloud to an adult and guided reading sessions.